 What is the Vibrant Chicano Art All About ?

-Historically defined as an artwork created by Americans of Mexican decent, Chicano art came out of the Chicano Movement in the late 1960’s and early 1970’s and the art of struggle.
-In its essence, it was a form of a protest , which vibrant iconography and the depicted subject matter was direct and ‘in your face’.
-The central issue to the movement was the creation of a collective identity and the early mural paintings created by the painters gathering under this name, helped to define the cultural and self-identity of the Chicanos, and to fight for the self that was affirmative and challenging towards the racial stereotypes.
+Historically defined as art created by Americans of Mexican decent, Chicano art came out of the Chicano Movement in the late 1960s and early 1970s as the art of struggle.
+In its essence, it was a form of a protest, with vibrant iconography and the depicted subject matter that was direct and ‘in your face’.
+As the central issue to the movement was the creation of a collective identity, the early mural paintings created by the painters gathering under this name helped to define the cultural and self-identity of the Chicanos and to fight for the self in a way affirmative and challenging towards the racial stereotypes.
 An important part of the Chicano Movement and their mural paintings was the involvement of the community members in the process of creativity by discussing and utilizing their history, aspirations and struggles as an educational subject matter for the paintings.
-Alongside the public mural paintings, which in fact were created by the self-thought authors, other art forms that were developed at that time was the use of silkscreen creations, especially important for poster production.
+Alongside the public murals, which in fact were created by the self-thought authors, other art forms that were developed at that time was the use of silkscreen creations, especially important for poster production.
 During this period, the printed images depicting political and social issues were to be seen everywhere.

-The most important influence on Chicano production came from the traditional Mexican muralist and pre-Columbian art, yet the strongest influence came from the ‘Tres Grandes’, Diego Rivera, Jose Clemente Orozco and David Alfaro Siqueiros.
-Their powerful political images and the historical and liberating struggles of the indigenous people and workers mesmerized the painters who also believed in the power of art as a vehicle for change and rebellion.
+The most important influence on Chicano production came from the traditional Mexican muralist and pre-Columbian art, yet the strongest influence came from the “Tres Grandes” – Diego Rivera, Jose Clemente Orozco and David Alfaro Siqueiros.
+Their powerful political images depicting the historical and liberating struggles of the indigenous people and workers mesmerized the painters who also believed in the power of art as a vehicle for change and rebellion.
 The views on the perspective and the choice of color created by the post-revolutionary Mexican painters was also integrated into the style.
-Central to the group was the concept of ‘rasquachismo’ (from rasquache, Spanish for poor), which references to an attitude of resourcefulness and inventiveness towards the use of the most ordinary materials for the creative production.
+Central to the group was the concept of “rasquachismo” (from rasquache, Spanish for poor), which referenced an attitude of resourcefulness and inventiveness towards the use of the most ordinary materials for the creative production.

 Crucial for the development of the Chicano style was the growing mural paintings scene spreading through America, starting from Los Angeles, where the movement emerged, and later spreading to Chicago, San Antonio and other cities.
 The negative reactions towards the paintings, often criticized for the bright color and therefore labeled as too folkloric, only helped to keep the fire of rebellion and creativity going in the soul of Carlos Almaraz, Judy Baca, Benny Luna and Frank Romero who were defined early on as some of the important mural painters with the strongest impact on the community and art scene as well.